ElenaShekhova/Useful-links/README.md

 # Useful-links
-Collection of useful resources about coding, data analysis and so on
+Collection of useful resources about coding in R and data manipulations

 # **Markdown useful links**